Skip navigation

 How should this medicine be used?

-Tramadol comes as a tablet, a solution (liquid), an extended-release (long-acting) tablet, and an extended-release (long-acting) capsule to take by mouth.
-The regular tablet and solution are taken usually with or without food every 4 to 6 hours as needed.
+Tramadol comes as an immediate-release tablet, a solution (liquid), an extended-release (long-acting) tablet, and an extended-release (long-acting) capsule to take by mouth.
+The immediate-release tablet and solution are taken usually with or without food every 4 to 6 hours as needed (usually for no more than a few days).
 The extended-release tablet and extended-release capsule should be taken once a day.
 Take the extended-release tablet and the extended-release capsule at about the same time of day every day.
 If you are taking the extended-release tablet or extended-release capsule, you should take it consistently, either always with or always without food.
 Take tramadol exactly as directed.
 Do not take more medication as a single dose or take more doses per day than prescribed by your doctor.
 Taking more tramadol than prescribed by your doctor or in a way that is not recommended may cause serious side effects or death.

 Your doctor may start you on a low dose of tramadol and gradually increase the amount of medication you take, not more often than every 3 days if you are taking the solution or regular tablets or every 5 days if you are taking the extended-release tablets or extended-release capsules.